TrueCar/apollo-tooling/packages/vscode-apollo/README.md

-# Apollo GraphQL for VS Code
+# Artemis GraphQL for VS Code

 This is a fork of the official [Apollo GraphQL](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) extension that adds performance improvements for file watching and supports type parameters in gql tags: